chetan51/chetansurpur/source/_posts/2011-8-8-tiered-passwords.md

 ---
 layout: post
 title: The 4+1 Tier Password System for Staying Safe and Sane
 snippet: Alliterations abound.
+quote_text: "The secret of being a bore is to tell everything."
+quote_author: "Voltaire"
 ---

 Let's just face it.
 We've all been guilty of reusing passwords.
 (If you don't, then I'm not talking to you.
 Asshole.)
 And for good reason — it's just too damn inconvenient to manage unique passwords across the hundreds of services we use.
 But we can at least be a bit intelligent about it, and achieve a certain level of security with a smart system without having to blow our brains out.